mlua-rs/rlua/README.md

 serious kind of bug, so if you find the ability to cause UB with this API *at all*, please file a bug report.

-There are, however, a few ways to cause *panics* and even *aborts* with this API that are not currently considered bugs.
-Usually these panics or aborts are alternatives to what would otherwise be unsafety.
-A near term goal of this project is to remove the ability for lua to cause a panic or abort, and then panic / abort behavior will be considered a bug just like UB is, but that is currently not the case.
+There are, however, currently a few known ways to cause *panics* and even *aborts* with this API.
+There is a near term goal to completely eliminate all ways to cause panics / aborts from scripts, so many of these can be considered bugs, but since they're known only file a bug repor if you notice any behavior that does not match what's described here.

 Panic / abort considerations when using this API: